Do you have a care plan for pressure ulcer prevention?

 OT’s and PT’s can help assess seating and surfaces to ensure that they are the most appropriate for those at risk.
 A Registered Dietician can provide assistance if there is a concern related to fluid or food intake.

-This care plan for pressure ulcer prevention and management is a great place to start but be sure to discuss any concerns with the doctor or nurse so that the most appropriate course of action or treatment can be initiated early to prevent further damage from occuring.
+This plan for pressure injury prevention and management is a great place to start but be sure to discuss any concerns with the doctor or nurse so that the most appropriate course of action or treatment can be initiated early to prevent further damage from occuring.